-An obvious tax benefit of a charitable remainder trust is an itemized federal income tax deduction.
-Even though the charities do not receive funds until all income interests are terminated, you can deduct the present value of the deferred charitable interest, subject to limitations of federal tax law.
+An obvious tax benefit of a charitable remainder trust is an immediate federal income tax deduction for the present value of the deferred charitable interest, subject to limitations of federal tax law.
 Computing the charitable deduction depends in part on the applicable federal rate (AFR).
 You can choose to use the rate in the month of the gift or in either of the two preceding months.
 Generally, the higher the AFR, the larger the charitable deduction.
 It would be our pleasure to provide you with the estimated deduction for a proposed gift.